Will employees have a choice to work remotely?

 Is there a screening protocol in place for employees?

 Yes.
-Employees will be expected to complete the emocha Health app daily.
+Employees will be expected to complete the emocha Health app daily screening each day prior to arrival on campus

 Will employees need to be tested before returning to work?